Super Smash Brothers

 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Super Smash Brothers is a Nintendo crossover melee fighting video game franchise.
-Unlike most conventional fighting games, Super Smash Bros. revolves around fighting opponents until they are weak enough to be hit off the edge of the screen.
+Super Smash Bros. is a crossover melee fighting video game franchise developed and published by Nintendo.
+Unlike most conventional fighting games, Super Smash Bros. revolves around fighting opponents until enough damage have been inflicted on them to be knocked off the edge of the screen.

 Super Smash Bros. was developed during 1997 by Nintendo's second-party studio HAL Laboratory led by Masahiro Sakurai, who conceived an idea for a unique four-player player fighting game involving Nintendo characters.
 To his surprise, the idea was approved by Satoru Iwata and the game was released for the Nintendo 64 console in 1999